vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

    agent any
 ```

-And remove the `sh 'go version'` step
+And remove the `sh 'go version'` step.

 ## Exercise 1.4 - Environment Directive

-For **Exercise 1.5** we are going to update our **SimplePipeline** job to demonstrate how to use the `environment` directive to set and use environment variables.
-We will also see how this directive supports a special helper method `credentials()`. access pre-defined Credentials by their identifier in the Jenkins environment.
+For **Exercise 1.4** we are going to update our pipeline to demonstrate how to use the `environment` directive to set and use environment variables.
+We will also see how this directive supports a special helper method `credentials()` that allows access to pre-defined Jenkins Credentials based on their id.

+### Simple Environment Variables

-At the top of the pipeline insert the following code between the ```agent``` and ```stages``` blocks:
+1. At the top of the pipeline insert the following code between the `agent` and `stages` blocks:

 ```
    environment {